Special Transportation Studies

 3. The Village of Morton Bike Master Plan

 Morton was awarded $16,800 and contributed a local match of $4,200 for a total project cost of $21,000.
-The funding was for a Bike Master Plan that evaluated all bicycle facility types to create a master plan that considers the varied needs of different rider types, surrounding land uses, and trip types and connects bikeable destinations within the Village.
-Additionally, regional bikeway trail heads will be connected to the Morton bicycle network to easily and safely attach the region to Mortin destinations.
+The funding was for a Bike Master Plan that evaluated all bicycle facility types to create a master plan that considers the varied needs of different rider types, surrounding land uses, and trip types, and connects bikeable destinations within the Village.
+Additionally, regional bikeway trailheads will be connected to the Morton bicycle network to easily and safely connect the region to Morton destinations.
+The Bike Master Plan is available here.

 4. Woodford County Asset Management & Feasibility Project